lufixSch/auto_llama/README.md

 ## Framework

-At the moment the framework is based on the following main ideas:
+The framework is based on the following main ideas:

 1. Agents - Agent that uses an LLM and/or other tools to perform a specific task derived from a single prompt or a chat history.
 2. Selectors - A system that decides which agent to use for a given prompt or chat history.